SpinalHDL/SpinalWorkshop/src/main/scala/workshop/function/spec.md

 ```

 ## Functions and Area, why
-One bad side with function is the fact that all signal defined inside them are unnamed in the generated RTL, which doesn't help the debugging.<br>
+One bad side with function is the fact that all signals defined inside them are unnamed in the generated RTL, which doesn't help the debugging.<br>
- This is because to name signals, SpinalHDL use the java reflection.
+ The reason of that is the fact that to name signals, SpinalHDL use the java reflection.
 This work well for classes attributes, but not for function variables.

 But there is some solutions :